X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

 `files` | Array | The list of files sent in response to this file request.
 Initially empty.
 `files[x].id` | String | The UUID of the file.
 `files[x].createdAt` | String | The timestamp when this file was created (uploaded) in ISO 8601 format.
+`files[x].description` | String | An optional description of the file, provided by the file uploader.
 `files[x].expiresAt` | String | The timestamp when access to this file will expire in ISO 8601 format.
 After this time, the file will remain in file storage, but will be inaccessible to all APIs.
 `files[x].mimeType` | String | The MIME type of the file.
 `files[x].originalName` | String | The original name of the file when uploaded.